SharanSingh505/doodleApp/README.md

 - State management with remember, mutableStateOf, and mutableStateListOf
 - Gesture handling using Compose’s pointerInput and detectDragGestures
 - Drawing graphics using the Compose Canvas API
-- Managing multi-stroke drawing and UI tool panels
+- Managing multi stroke drawing and UI tool panels

-The app provides an intuitive drawing experience with adjustable brush controls and real-time canvas rendering.
+The app provides an intuitive drawing experience with adjustable brush controls and real time canvas rendering.

 Features